ShubhiJain67/LeetCode/README.md

 LeetCode 1480 : Running Sum of 1d Array (205_Easy)

 LeetCode 1486 : XOR Operation in an Array (211_Easy)

+LeetCode 1491 : Average Salary Excluding the Minimum and Maximum Salary (227_Easy)

 GeeksForGeeks : Binary Tree To DLL (25_Hard)